marlam/bino/doc/bino-manual.md

 their bottom left, bottom right and top left corners, or to load arbitrary screen geometry from an OBJ file.
 The latter case is useful e.g. if you want Bino's virtual screen to coincide with a curved physical screen.

+The `--vr-screen` option also accepts the special values `united` and `intersected`.
+This will unite (or intersect) the 2D geometries of all VR windows at runtime.
+For example, use `--vr-screen=united --qvr-config=two-screen-stereo.qvr` for a two-screen stereo setup, where the left view goes on the first screen and the right view goes on the second screen.

 Bino uses QVRs default navigation, which may be based on autodetected controllers such as the HTC Vive controllers, or on tracking and interaction